nicholaswmin/automap/.github/benchmark/README.md

 Instead, create a [Review App][review-app] which autodestroys itself when inactive > 1 day.

+- Checkout this repo to a branch, i.e `benchmark`, push all changes and create a Pull Request
+  - review apps function best as ephemeral apps of a PR
 - Go to [Heroku Dashboard][heroku-dash]
 - Create a [Pipeline][pipeline] first, name it i.e: `benchmark`
-- Checkout this repo to a branch, i.e `benchmark`, push all changes and create a Pull Request
-  - review apps function best as ephemeral apps of a PR
   - Connect the pipeline to this repo
-- Create a Review App spceifying this repo and branch `benchmark`
+- Create a Review App on the pipeline, for this repo and branch `benchmark`
   - Configure the Review App to `autodestroy=1day` when stale
   - Provision necessary add:ons (Redis) on the Review App
   - Choose at least `Standard 1x` as the size of the "webservice" dyno;
     the actual dyno is chosen when we run the benchmark but bigger dynos require at least a `Standard-1x` on the Review App itself.